trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.7.1: Allows for War Within Pathfinder, /zm about working again.
 - v 1.7.0: Updated for The War Within.
 Better detection for skyriding ability.
 - v 1.6.3: Fix for remix bug.
 - v 1.6.2: Updated to fix errors with 11.0.2.